Energy-conserving formulation of the two-fluid model for incompressible two-phase flow in channels and pipes: Governing equations

 The quantities $\widehat{H}_U = \widehat{H}_U(A_U(q_1,\rho_U))$ and $\widehat{H}_L = \widehat{H}_L(A_L(q_2,\rho_L))$ are geometry-dependent and are defined by

 Here the difference between the coordinate $h$ and the two-fluid interface height $H_L$ is integrated over the area $a_U$ occupied by the upper fluid and the area $a_L$ occupied by the lower fluid, respectively.
-Using these general expressions, the model equations are valid for arbitrarily shaped cross-section.
+Using these general expressions, the model equations are valid for arbitrarily shaped cross sections.
 See \autoref{sec:geometric_details} for evaluations of the integrals for the 2D channel and circular pipe geometries.
-The spatial derivatives of $\widehat{H}_U$ and $\widehat{H}_L$ that appear in the fluxes $\v{f}$ are known as the level gradient terms, which result from variations in the hydrostatic pressure.
+The spatial derivatives of $\widehat{H}_U$ and $\widehat{H}_L$ that appear in the fluxes $\v{f}$ are known as the level gradient terms, which result from the hydrostatic variation of the pressure.

 Since the upper and lower fluid together fill the pipe, the system is subject to the volume constraint

 The entire system therefore consists of four evolution equations plus one constraint, and four `conserved' variables plus the pressure.
 In our incompressible setting, a derived constraint can be obtained by differentiating the constraint \eqref{eq:governing_equations/volume_constraint} and substituting the mass equations, leading to \cite{SanderseVeldman2019}: